 #14 of 14 Places to Visit in Ajanta Caves

-At a distance of 108 km from Shirdi, 181 km from Nashik, 232 km from Pune, 350 km from Mumbai, 482 km from Nagpur and 534 km from Hyderabad, Aurangabad is a historical city and the administrative headquarters of the Aurangabad Division or Marathwada region in Maharashtra.
+At a distance of 108 km from Shirdi, 181 km from Nashik, 232 km from Pune, 350 km from Mumbai, 482 km from Nagpur, and 534 km from Hyderabad, Aurangabad is a historical city and the administrative headquarters of the Aurangabad Division or Marathwada region in Maharashtra.
 In 2010, the Maharashtra Tourism Minister declared Aurangabad to be the tourism capital of Maharashtra.
-It is one of the top places to visit near Pune and also one of the top places to experince Maharashtra tourism.
+It is one of the top places to visit as part of Maharashtra tour packages.

-Popularly known as City of Gates, Aurangabad city was founded in 1610 AD by Malik Ambar, the Prime Minister of Murtaza Nizam Shah of Ahmadnagar and his son Fateh Khan changed the original name Khadki to Fatehnagar.
-The areas around Aurangabad were under the control of Delhi Sultanates, Bahamani Sultans, Nizam Shahis, Mughals and Hyderabad Nizams. .....
+Popularly known as the City of Gates, Aurangabad is among the prominent historical places to visit near Pune.
+The city was founded in 1610 AD by Malik Ambar, the Prime Minister of Murtaza Nizam Shah of Ahmadnagar and his son Fateh Khan changed the original name Khadki to Fatehnagar.
+The areas around Aurangabad were under the control of Delhi Sultanates, Bahamani Sultans, Nizam Shahis, Mughals, and Hyderabad Nizams.
+With the capture .....

 Distance (From Ajanta Caves Bus Stop): 98 Kms